 Satisfaction levels are higher than they've ever been.
-In the latest customer survey, 90 per cent of respondents rated their experience of page visits.
+In the latest customer survey, 90 per cent of respondents rated their experience of using the website as excellent, very good or above average.

 With the rapid growth in use of smartphones and tablets, it was recognised that the old website, itself an award winner in previous years, needed to be updated to make it more responsive to customers on the move who rely on hand-held devices to get information.